stekylsha/CISC210Game/README.md

 # CISC210Game

-As a user I want to throw lightning like Zeus, so that it will be easier to win the game.
+As a user I want to throw neon blue lightning like Zeus, so that it will be easier to win the game.